tadashi-k/vscode-hdl/README.md

 - **File Detection**: Automatically detects and activates for *.v files
 - **Language Configuration**: Proper comment handling, bracket matching, and auto-closing pairs

-## Syntax Error Detection
+## Verilog Parser and Syntax Error Detection

-The extension includes a Verilog parser that performs real-time syntax checking and displays errors directly in the editor.
-The parser detects:
+The extension includes a comprehensive Verilog parser that performs real-time syntax checking.
+Errors are displayed directly in the editor with squiggly underlines and detailed error messages.

 ## Verilog Symbol Database